cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-1-syscalls.md

 ===

-This is my attempt at writing down my personal notes in the form of a tutorial on Linux binary exploitation and how syscalls work behind the scenes by learning how to write code in assembler.
+This is my attempt at writing down my personal notes in the form of a tutorial.
+The tutorial for now wants to go deeper into the topics of binary exploitation techniques, and also describe how EDR evasion techniques work behind the scenes.

+Most of these topics, however, require a fundemental understanding of assembly and shellcoding.
+That is why we are going to learn about assembly first, before we can continue to new realms of malware development techniques.

-I chose to use `nasm` here for the sake of explaining how assembly works behind the scenes, and my goal is to move to `go` as a high level programming language to write/port that binary exploitation code.
+I chose to use `nasm` as an assembler here for the sake of ease of use, and my my goal is to move towards `go` as a high level programming language to write and backport binary exploitation code, so that you can learn why most APTs have moved towards `go` and `c#` as a programming language.

-This way the reader or an older me can take a look at this article and use it as a somewhat how-to guide to figure things out again in case I or you forget them.
+This way you or an older fool like me can take a look at this article and use it as a reference guide on how to relearn things again in case I forget about them.

 ## Requirements and Tools